 Munged addresses and invalid addresses are done the same way, but the base address that you start with is different.
 For a munged address you need to start with a valid address.

 When creating a munged address it's important to use one that won't impact someone else.
 Not only is it rude, it probably violates the TOS of your internet provider.
 You don't want to use an address that belongs, or may ever belong, to someone else unless you have permission to do so.
 And remember that just because an address doesn't exist today doesn't mean it won't exist tomorrow, or next year.
 That includes currently non-existent Top Level Domains (TLDs).
 Several years ago who would have expected .tv to become a valid TLD?
-The only truly invalid TLD to use is .invalid.
+The only truly safe invalid TLD to use is .invalid.
 See RFC 2606.
 Note that "invalid" must be after the last dot as in foo@example.invalid.
 If you use an address that is even partly valid, it can cause spam to be generated for the actual owner of that address or domain.
 Some domains on the internet are unusable for email because so many people have used them as improper spam mungs.
-One example is nospam.com, which I'm specifically not linking to here since it's apparently been taken over by an Overture powered search engine.
-Other examples are invalid.com and invalid.net.
-Those are all valid domains, so they're not acceptable to use in address munging.
+Some examples are nospam.com, noemail.com, invalid.com and invalid.net.
+I'm deliberately not linking to any of those sites since the original owners apparently gave them up and they've been taken over by search portals or worse.
+Which just shows how much traffic they get.
+But those are all valid domains, so they're not acceptable to use in address munging.

 It's not OK to use:

 Also, if you're going to mung your address, and then include instructions on how to contact you, please make them match.
 Some people's instructions say something like "Remove 'don't spam' and change 'invalid' to 'com' in my From to contact me". but if you look at the From it says something like "nospam.invalid.invalid".
 Obviously they changed one and not the other.
 If you want contact, make it easy for them.
 Otherwise just make it impossible, nobody wants to have to guess if an address will work.
-Besides which, if people are thinking about contacting someone privately to tell them about something embarrassing that they apparently posted accidentally, they're much less likely to do it if they have to jump through a bunch of hoops.
-And if the instructions say something like "remove every third character to get my real address" I know that I'll never bother to try.
+Besides which, if a reader is thinking about contacting someone privately to tell them about something embarrassing that they may have posted accidentally, they're much less likely to do it if they have to jump through a bunch of hoops.
+If the instructions say something like "remove every third character to get my real address" I know that I'll never bother to try.

 If you really don't want to get email, use a really invalid address like foo@invalid.invalid, nospam@invalid.invalid or invalid@invalid.invalid. foo@[127.0.0.1] or foo@localhost also work because if someone sends spam to them, they don't leave the sending computer.
+If it's going to be really be invalid, no part of it should contain anything usable because some spammers will make "corrections" and send spam anyway.
 However some newsreaders won't accept an address that doesn't have the correct syntax.
 And some others may not display it the way that you intended.
 And see above for examples of types of supposedly invalid addresses not to use.

 Bottom line, if you're going to break an email address to avoid having it harvested for spam, break it in a way that won't cause spam for someone else.
 If you're going to use a real address, do it right and you can minimize your spam exposure.